Equality and diversity

 This policy outlines our legal obligations with regards to equality and diversity as well as a reasonable adjustment process at fitness to practise hearings.

-Equality and diversity/reasonable adjustments
+Equality and diversity: reasonable adjustments guidance (disabilities)

-- Our general equality duties
+- Our duties

 - Deciding what is reasonable

-- Sharing information about a disability
+- Sharing information about disability and reasonable adjustments

 What is a disability?

 A mental illness primarily and significantly affects how a person feels, thinks, behaves, or interacts with other people.

 What are reasonable adjustments?

-Reasonable adjustments are changes to the way we offer our services to prevent people with disabilities from being placed at a substantial disadvantage and make sure they have a fair and equal chance of accessing our services.
+8. Reasonable adjustments are changes to the way we offer our services or to physical features which prevent people with disabilities from being placed at a substantial disadvantage and make sure they have a fair and equal chance of accessing our services.
 Reasonable adjustments also extend to the provision of auxiliary aids (extra equipment or services) to reduce the substantial disadvantage.

 - providing written materials on coloured paper for a person who has dyslexia